mqchua/Diabetes-Prediction-API/README.md

-# Diabetes-Prediction-API
-Source code for Flask implementation &amp; Notebook for data analysis

-## Summary
+# Summary
-A website to predict the probability of having diabetes
+A website to predict the probability of having diabetes;

 ## Website
 https://portfolio-cmq.herokuapp.com/